 India is a pretty conservative country.
 Most of it is Hindu and the women predominately wear the Sari, or a Salwar Kameez (long tunic over loose trousers and a neck scarf).
-That being said, they are a very forgiving country when it comes to foreigners poorly practicing their customs and tend to just laugh off any fouls you may inadvertently make.
+That being said, they are a very forgiving country when it comes to foreigners poorly practicing their customs and tends to just laugh off any fouls you may inadvertently make.

-In India you need to expect the unexpected, travel insurance company gives you the peace of mind.
+In India, you need to expect the unexpected, travel insurance company gives you the peace of mind.

 Concealed passport pouch, to secure your passport, cash, traveler’s checks and plane tickets.
 You can keep your money and credit cards in this pouch under your shirt secure.

 India is not a country where you can get a visa upon landing in the country.
 Get it ahead of time.
 This must be arranged in advance from the Indian embassy

 For cutting fruit and a million other uses.

 Personal Water Filter

 Generally only drink bottled water while traveling in India but occasionally it’s not available, so it is a great idea to carry a filter with you.

 They’re an incredibly effective way of stopping diarrhea and preventing dysentery (Delhi Belly).

 India is a place with limited toilets and when you do find a toilet they are often absolutely disgusting.